comsci-uwc-isak/unit-1-project-Irvinfang/README.md

 ```
 *lastline=$( tail -n 1 mainCarFile.txt ) is used to save and store the last line of any text file into a string.

+This resembles to a type of dynamic testing
+This is called dynamic testing because we executed the programmed code with a given test, which means the testing took place while the system was running.

+This testing is also a type of alpha testing, meaning only the internal employees and developers of an organization tested the software, compared to beta testing where external clients and end users test.

+Lastly, we also tested the code using the white-box method.
+We used the information and knowledge available about the internals of the system to understand what was wrong and to fix various bugs.

+This was also a type of automatic testing, at least in the program we created.
+The new testing script will be able to control the test executions and then compare the actual results with the predicted or expected results.